openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :width: 550

 If the assignment included a staff assessment step, you receive your final grade when a member of the course team has graded your response.
-If there is a staff assessment step, peer assessments are not taken into account in the grading; the staff grade is always equivalent to your final grade.
+If a staff assessment step is included in the assignment, peer assessment grades and comments are included in the assignment grade details, but the staff grade becomes the final grade.

 ***********************